guusebumps/upca_barcode_generator/README.md

 # Customization
 You can customize the generated barcode by modifying the individual_number, length, or the path_svg variable.

-individual_number: Change this value to alter the starting number of the barcode.
+* individual_number: Change this value to alter the starting number of the barcode.
-length: Modify this to change the length of the manufacturer and product numbers.
+* length: Modify this to change the length of the manufacturer and product numbers.
-path_svg: Change the file path to save the barcode in a different location or with a different name.
+* path_svg: Change the file path to save the barcode in a different location or with a different name.

 # Contributing
 Feel free to fork this project and submit pull requests for any improvements or new features.
 Contributions are welcome!

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Para rodar basta fazer um Git Clone e em seguida rodar "pip install -r requirements.txt"
+To run it, just do a Git Clone and then run "pip install -r requirements.txt"